 This interpretation has always disturbed me.
-It felt like another put down to women, something that is too often a part of the culture of religion.
+It felt like another put down to women, something too prevalent in the culture of religion.
 Theologian Gail O'Day notes that although these words "sound harsh to the modern ear," within the context they are "neither rude nor hostile."
 Jesus often referred to women as "woman" and "what concern is that to you or to me?" acknowledges the problem is not theirs to solve as guests.
 Mary and Jesus both understand this.
 It is out of genuine concern for her friend and host that Mary says anything at all to Jesus.